• Skip to primary navigation

 • 60 g Light Brown or Coconut Sugar

-• 3 tbsp Wholemeal Spelt Flour
+• 3 tablespoon Wholemeal Spelt Flour

 • 1 flat tsp Cinnamon